CenturyLinkCloud/PublicKB/Backup/simple-backup-service-faqs.md

 **Q: How is my bill calculated?**

 A: SBS provides a simplified billing model.
-The cost per GB for backups is calculated on the actual data stored on a hourly basis.
-The actual data stored varies based on the retention, frequency, and your data change rate.
-After your first initial backup, each subsequent backup will execute as an incremental backup and only capture and store changes to your data.
+The cost per GB for backups is calculated on the actual data stored on an hourly basis.
+The actual data stored varies based on the backup retention, frequency, and your data change rate.
+After your first initial backup, each subsequent backup will capture and store changes to your data.
 The restore cost is a flat rate based on the restored amount of data in GBs.

 * Backup Cost Calculation Example: